matthewphamilton/r4dev/content/en/docs/Analyses/Authoring-Analyses/_index.md

 categories:
 weight: 92
 description: >
-  Tools from the ready4show R package support authoring reproducible programs that apply computational model modules to data in order to generate insight.
+  Tools from the ready4show R package support authoring of programs and subroutines to implement and report analyses with ready4.
 ---

 {{% pageinfo %}}